ahaanlimaye/anonymity/README.md

 ## Future Improvements/Goals
 - Improve upon the NLP to be more accurate when it comes to identifying PIIs such as phone numbers, places, etc.
-- Have the script retain important information through keyword extraction
 - Create a Front End for the application and host it online

 ## Questions